Periodontitis Treatment Knoxville, TN

 What does periodontal disease look like?

-Periodontal disease typically appears as red swollen gum that is sensitive and bleeds easily.
+Periodontal disease typically appears as red, swollen gum that is sensitive and bleeds easily.
 Many patients also struggle with bad breath.
 Plaque buildup is commonly associated with periodontal disease.

-Saltwater rinse has been shown to help heal gum infection caused by gingivitis.
+Saltwater rinse has been shown to help heal gum infections caused by gingivitis.
 Salt draws out infection and allows for gum irritation to be soothed.
 Salt also works as a disinfectant to help draw out infection.

 Is periodontal treatment painful?